Report to/Rapport

 Location

-• may be irrigated
+single field, may be

 Level of Use